harrycresswell/practicalhugo.com/content/_index.md

 **Building websites doesn’t have to be complicated**, but lately it’s started to feel that way.

-If you’d rather **keep it simple** and learn how to build resilient, lightweight websites, then this course is for you.
+If you prefer to **keep it simple**.
+And, you’d like to learn how to build resilient, lightweight websites.
+Then this course is for you.

 During the course you will learn how to **use Hugo and the Jamstack to build websites** that are fun to make, easy to maintain and cost effective to run.

 Launching soon.
-Get early access now.
+Sign up for early access.